sentinelsat/sentinelsat/README.rst

     sentinel search [OPTIONS] <user> <password> <geojson>

 Search for Sentinel-1 products and, optionally, download all the results.
-Beyond your scihub user and password, you must pass a geojson file containing the polygon of the area that you want to search for.
-If you don't especify the start and end dates, it will search in the last 24 hours.
+Beyond your scihub username and password, you must pass a geojson file containing the polygon of the area that you want to search in.
+If you don't specify the start and end dates, it will search products published in the last 24 hours.

 Options: